What are TAMAS' Activities?

 At TAMA, we are committed to dealing responsibly with the problem of child labour in Malawi.
 The best way to address this issue is through integrated approaches that involve communication, civic education and community involvement.
 TAMA’s commitment can be seen by the creation of the Association for Elimination of Child Labour.
 The Association that has duly been registered, comprises of personnel from the private sector, NGO community and Government.
 The goal of the Association is to strengthen, the private, NGO, traditional and community sectors response on the fight against child labour.
 It aims at instilling public awareness of worst forms of child labour, coordinating activities of eliminating worst forms of child labour and soliciting support for the same.

 TAMA continues to sensitize its members on the dangers of Child Labour.
 This is done through radio programs on Malawi Broadcasting Corporation (MBC) and Zodiac as well as during contact meetings with the farmers.
-For example TAMA had 22 area meetings in January 2011 and Child Labour was an item on the agenda.
+For example TAMA had 25 area meetings in February 2013 and Child Labour was an item on the agenda.
 TAMA is also a member of ECLT Foundation (Elimination of Child Labour in Tobacco Industry).
-Apart from being a member of ECLT TAMA is also a member of the TASK force which is organizing a Child Labour in Agriculture Conference that has been slated for February 2012.
-The aim of the conference is to form the basis for the coordinated implementation of the National Action Plan in Malawi.
+Apart from being a member of ECLT TAMA is also a member of the National TASK Force which organized a World Child Labour Day in Nkhotakota in June 2013 and preparation for the Malawi Delegation to the International Child Labour Conference in Brazill in October 2013.

 Where does TAMA get its funding from?